TikTok Marketing, Should You Try it?

 When you first approach a new social network, particularly one where you have no friends, followers or little idea of its functionality, it’s common to feel overwhelmed.

 But, the majority of brands are in the same shoes as you.
-In fact, the only real businesses who have ‘conquered’ TikTok are those with massive social media marketing teams, with the resources to explore emerging channels.
+In fact, the only real businesses that have ‘conquered’ TikTok are those with massive social media marketing teams, with the resources to explore emerging channels.

 If you’re fast and effective, you can easily capture a decent slice of the TikTok pie (before your competition gets there).